 Doctoral Programme in Nursing Science - Admission Criteria and Instructions for Applicants

-The next application period for the right to study for a doctoral degreewill be from 2–16 March 2026.
-The right to study for a doctoral degree at the University of Turku will start on 1 August 2026.
+The next application period for the right to study for a doctoral degree and/or for a fixed-term Doctoral Researcher position under an employment contract will be from 25 August 2026 – 8 September 2026.
+The right to study for a doctoral degree at the University of Turku will start on 1 January 2027.

 The right to study for a doctoral or licentiate thesis degree can be applied for twice a year: in the spring and in the autumn.
 In the autumn call it is also possible to apply for a a fixed-term Doctoral Researcher position under an employment contract.
 In the autumn application round, you may apply to up to two doctoral programmes at the University of Turku.
 In the spring application round, you may apply to only one doctoral programme at the University of Turku